burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 }
 ```

-Startin from C++17 to express the same concept there a short syntax:
+Starting from C++17 to express the same concept there is a short syntax:

 ```cpp
 // Valid from C++17